Lucas Martínez (footballer, born 1997)

-Lucas Martínez Callegari (born 11 September 1997) is a Chilean footballer who currently plays for Venezuelan Primera División club Deportivo Lara as a forward.
+Lucas Martínez Callegari (born 11 September 1997) is a Chilean former professional footballer who played as a forward.

 Career

 A product of Universidad Católica youth system, he took part of the Deportes La Serena squad in 2016.

 In 2017, he joined Coquimbo Unido, where he made his professional debut and won the 2018 Primera B. After stints with Colchagua and Deportes Recoleta, with whom he won the 2021 Segunda División Profesional, he moved to Venezuela and joined Deportivo Lara in the top level.

+He retired at the end of the 2022 season to go on his studies in business management.

 Personal life

 Due to his Italian heritage, Martínez holds Italian citizenship.